ilshad/D2S-Agent/README.md

     - `NeoJSON`
     - `QuickAccess`

-Import QuickAccess scripts from `scripts/develop.qac` into image.
+Import QuickAccess scripts from `scripts/develop.qac` into the image.

-In Monticello, add filetree repository from `packages` and load package `D2S-Agent`.
+In Monticello, add filetree repository from `packages` directory and load package `D2S-Agent`.